0xAF/openwebrxplus-plugins/receiver/doppler/README.md

 permalink: /receiver/doppler
 ---

 This `receiver` plugin will track the Doppler shift frequency of a chosen satellite.
-Useful for SSTV.
+Useful for SSTV/Packet.

-This plugin is based on the [work](https://github.com/studentkra/OpenWebRX-Doppler) of [Sergey Osipov](https://github.com/studentkra) and uses [this TLE API](https://tle.ivanstanojevic.me/).
+This plugin started as a port of [work](https://github.com/studentkra/OpenWebRX-Doppler) by [Sergey Osipov](https://github.com/studentkra).
+Then I switched to [CelesTrak JSON API](https://celestrak.org/) and created Satellite Finder modal window.

 ## Preview